Note that this documentation needs to be updated to the latest version.

 keyword indicates that this component is the main system.
 That is, the component that the QRML tooling will use as its starting point of analysis.
 BAC System aggregates BAC Application and BAC Platform and forwards the parameter fr

 to BAC Platform to enable the selection of the platform there.
-Furthermore, the four required budgets are mapped to the four supported budgets using the runs on
+The required budgets are mapped to the supported budgets using the runs on

 keyword.
-Finally the qualities of BAC application are copied one-on-one here, to make them available at system level.
+The qualities of BAC application need to be forwarded one-on-one to make them available at system level.

 budget ImageCapturing boolean ordered by =